ahmedfcih2014/full-js-app/README.md

 3- to use some dummy data you will find a folder called db-structures
     all modules will have a separate SQL file for each one ,import the module(s) test data you need 4- in this project we care only about back end
+5- don't forget to import admin.sql in db-structure folder then use (admin ,secret) as admin credentials

 ---------------------------------------------------------------